What did the painting on Easter eggs mean? My favorite recipes. Natural dyes for eggs

 Easter painted egg “Khokhloma”

 On a black background, elements of Khokhloma were painted in gold and red, sometimes green.
-Traditionally, these are strawberries and raspberries, branches, flowers, as well as animals and birds, fish.
+Traditionally these are strawberries and raspberries, branches, flowers, as well as animals and birds, fish.

-The procedure for creating an egg "under Khokhloma":
+The procedure for creating a Khokhloma egg:

 Step 8 Using a cotton swab, apply small flowers to the surface of the egg.